Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Whether you want to gaze at autumn foliage, peer into active volcanoes, or kayak with alligators, the USA has a national park waiting for you.
 The choices can be overwhelming, which is why I’ve enlisted the help of a small army of professional travel bloggers to compile this list of the best national parks to visit in fall in the USA.

 Since each is awesome in its own way, I’ve ordered them geographically from west to east.
+For even more ideas, you can consult this list of US national parks by state.
 Now, let’s dive in!

 1. Volcanoes National Park